Baháʼí Faith in the Samoas: Baháʼí House of Worship

 The site of the future temple was celebrated in 1976 with a gathering of over one hundred Baháʼís and children who sang songs and said prayers for four days.
 Twenty five years after the first Baháʼí settled in the islands of Samoa the Baháʼí House of Worship in Tiapapata, 8 km from Apia, Samoa, had its cornerstone set in 1979.
 It was completed in 1984 and serves as the Mother Temple of the Pacific Islands.
-After three days of talks and celebrations, the Temple was also later dedicated by King Malietoa Tanumafili II of Samoa who was the first reigning Baháʼí monarch.
+After three days of talks and celebrations, the Temple was also later dedicated by Malietoa Tanumafili II of Samoa, who was the first sitting Baháʼí head of state.
 Hand of the Cause Rúhíyyih Khanum was also present at the laying of the cornerstone and its dedication.
-More than 500 Baháʼís attended at the laying of the cornerstone and guests included members of the family of the king; representatives of 16 national assemblies; heads of several departments of the Samoan government and representatives of the churches of Samoa.
-At the dedication more than 1,000 Baháʼís from 45 countries and islands with civic leaders including the king and prime minister and other officials.
+More than 500 Baháʼís attended at the laying of the cornerstone and guests included members of the Malietoa dynasty; representatives of 16 national assemblies; heads of several departments of the Samoan government and representatives of the churches of Samoa.
+At the dedication more than 1,000 Baháʼís from 45 countries and islands with civic leaders including the Malietoa and prime minister and other officials.
 The structure is completely open to the island breezes.
 The lands of the Temple are also the resting place of Hand of the Cause Ugo Giachery.
 Perhaps the first large event held at the temple was a special service in 1985 to commemorate the 40th anniversary of the United Nations and to launch the UN International Year of Peace.
-Among the guests at the service were the king and members of his family including Princess Tooa Salamasina Malietoa; the New Zealand High Commissioner; the Chinese ambassador; consuls from France, the Netherlands, and the United States; and other diplomatic dignitaries.
+Among the guests at the service were the Samoan head of state and members of his family including Tooa Salamasina Malietoa; the New Zealand High Commissioner; the Chinese ambassador; consuls from France, the Netherlands, and the United States; and other diplomatic dignitaries.
 The UN's resident Representative was present, as was the UNESCO Representative and most of the UN personnel in Samoa.
 Some of the dependencies of a Baháʼí House of Worship have also been developed – a cemetery and school have been set.